 1. Open Toronto, ON Parks & Trails (West)

-5. Make the new layer the current layer by toggling the switch on
+5. Make the new layer the current layer by toggling Set as Active Layer.

-7. Under Attribute Schema add the following new attributes using the Add button:
+6. Under Attribute Schema add the following new attributes using the Add a New Attribute button:

 - Attribute name: Name